General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

-From Lemma \ref{L5} we know that any FLRW$(0,\sigma,a)$ trajectory inevitably hits either the sonic surface or the matching surface $A = 1 - 2M(\sigma)$.
-The first part of the proof argues that it is sufficient to find a $b > 1$ such that the FLRW$(0,\frac{1}{3},b)$ trajectory hits the matching surface and overshoots the Rankine-Hugoniot curve.
-This is because we know the explicitly given FLRW$(0,\frac{1}{3},1)$ trajectory undershoots the Rankine-Hugoniot curve, so the continuity of the parameter $a$ guarantees an intersection for some $1 < a < b$.
+From Lemma \ref{L5} we know that any FLRW$(\sigma,a)$ trajectory inevitably hits either the sonic surface or the matching surface $A=1-2M(\sigma)$, since by equation (\ref{2.5}) the derivative of $A$ remains bounded above by a value strictly less than zero, that is, the trajectory cannot asymptote to a constant value of $A$.
+The first part of the proof argues that it is sufficient to find a constant $b>1$ such that the FLRW$(\frac{1}{3},b)$ trajectory overshoots the Rankine--Hugoniot curve when it hits the matching surface.
+This is sufficient because we know the explicitly given FLRW$(\frac{1}{3},1)$ trajectory undershoots the Rankine--Hugoniot curve when it hits the matching surface, so the continuity of the parameter $a$ guarantees an intersection for some $1<a<b$.

-The next part of the proof also follows from Lemma \ref{L5} in the sense that the monotonicity of $G$ means that $A$ and $v$ can be considered as functions of $G$ rather than functions of $\xi$.
-The remainder of the proof consists of the computationally difficult task of building a trapping region around the FLRW$(0,\frac{1}{3},b)$ trajectory to guarantee that it overcuts the Rankine-Hugoniot curve.
+The next part of the proof also follows from Lemma \ref{L5} in the sense that the monotonicity of $G$ permits $A$ and $v$ to be considered as explicit functions of $G$, rather than functions of $\xi$.
+The remainder of the proof consists of the computationally difficult task of building a trapping region around the FLRW$(\frac{1}{3},b)$ trajectory to guarantee that it overshoots the Rankine--Hugoniot curve.

-The trapping region is constructed of perturbations of high-order Taylor polynomials of $A$ and $v$.
-These polynomials are functions of $G$ and bound $A$ and $v$ from above and below all the way to the matching surface.
-There are multiple factors involved in constructing such a region, such as the magnitude of perturbation of the Taylor polynomials, the choice of $b$ and the minimum order of the Taylor polynomials.
-Each factor effects the others so a careful balance must be found between them.
+The trapping region is constructed from a perturbation of high-order Taylor polynomials of $A$ and $v$.
+These perturbed polynomials are functions of $G$, and bound $A$ and $v$ from above and below all the way to the matching surface.
+There are multiple parameters involved in constructing such a region, such as the magnitude of perturbation from the Taylor polynomials, the choice of $b$ and the order of the Taylor polynomials.
+Each choice of parameter affects the choice of the others, so a careful balance must be found between them.

-Due to the complexity of equations (\ref{2.5})-(\ref{2.7}), the high-order Taylor polynomials have coefficients that are too large to be written in any useful way, as doing so would double the length of this paper.
-Instead, a procedure is given for generating these explicit polynomials using symbolic manipulation software, from which they can be analysed and graphed as necessary.
+Due to the complexity of equations (\ref{2.5})--(\ref{2.7}), the high-order Taylor polynomials have rational coefficients that are too large to be written in any meaningful way, and doing so would more than double the length of this paper.
+Instead, a procedure is given for generating these coefficients using symbolic manipulation software, from which they can be analysed and simplified as necessary.